Solicitor & Lead trainer (Excello Law)

 Hina Belitz is a senior employment lawyer, author and trainer with over 20 years’ experience.
 She has headed up employment teams at a number of City firms, including DLA Piper, Dentons and Pinsent Mason, and has, for the last eleven years, been managing partner of her own City of London law firm – Partners Employment Lawyers – now part of Excello Law.
-She works with a team including solicitor Ben Payne and paralegal Zahra Mahmood and her teams have been listed in the Legal 500.
+She works with a team including solicitor Ben Payne and Trainee Solicitor Zahra Mahmood and her teams have been listed in the Legal 500.

 Hina acts for a wide range of companies including financial institutions, IT, service and property organisations, charities and educational establishments, as well as for international royalty, and UK-based embassies advising on employment law, supporting on strategy and board level decision making.
 She also advises senior executives on termination and settlement agreements.